Briceni: Demographics

 At the 2004 census, the city had a population of 8,765.
 At the 1930 census, there were two localities: Briceni Târg (literally Briceni Fair), and Briceni Sat (literally Briceni village), and at the time they were part of Plasa Briceni of Hotin County.

 Etymology

 The town has been also called: Berchan, Bricheni, Bricheni Târg, Bricheni Sat, Britchan, Britchani, Britsiteni.

 A village, approximately 50 km to the east to the city, is also known as Briceni.
 It is at 48° 22´ north latitude and 27° 42´ east longitude, which puts that town 174 km north northwest of Chişinău.

+Climate

 Jewish community

 The Jewish cemetery of Briceni contains some 3,250 remaining tombstones though it is heavily overgrown and many are illegible.
 It is located in the eastern vicinities of the town, left of the road R11 leading to Ocnița.